Vyral/max-folkers/_posts/2021-10-04-why-bay-park-is-so-desirable.md

 ---
 {% include youtube.html %}

 The San Diego real estate market is hot, but one of the hottest areas is Bay Park.
-I spoke with Derrick Evens, a loan officer, show host, and friend of mine.
+I spoke with Derrick Evens, a loan officer, host of "Smarter San Diego, and friend of mine.
 We remember thinking that Bay Park was an attractive but relatively cheap area a couple of years ago.
 No longer.
-We talk about this community’s rapid rise to one of the most desirable areas in San Diego and what the market looks like now.
+Today we're talking about this community’s rapid rise to one of the most desirable areas in San Diego and what the market looks like now.

 **You can watch the full message above or navigate to topics that interest you via the timestamps provided below:&nbsp;**